NOAA-OAR-WPO-SDII/Data-Forums/prep/what-to-bring.md

 ---

 ### 📖 Your Data Story
-Think of this as a brief mental sketch of your work with data.
-You do **not** need to prepare slides or a formal write-up — just consider these questions as you listen and engage:
+Think of this as a brief mental sketch of your work with data and consider these questions as you listen and engage:

 1. **The Data You Work With**
    - What kinds of **social, behavioral, economic, hazard, or climate-related data** are part of your work?